did:me Method Specification (v1)

 Issuer DID (Harvard, banks, orgs) Ed25519 + ML-DSA-87 + P-256 ML-DSA-87 (primary) + Ed25519 + P-256 Ed25519, ML-DSA-87, P-256 Optional ML-DSA-87 AND Ed25519 Optional dual or PQ-only

 This section provides implementation-oriented conformance vectors.
-It is informative and does not replace normative requirements in Sections 5 through 14.
+It is informative and does not replace normative requirements elsewhere in this specification.

 The first three @context entries match the canonical tuple in order: